Sophie-Williams/InnoGames.FoE.Bot/README.md

 # How to use it?

-Unpack the downloaded archive like **FoE-Bot-Windows.zip** or **FoE-Bot-Linux.zip** and edit **config.json** file.
+Unpack the downloaded archive like **FoE-Bot-win.zip** or **FoE-Bot-linux.zip** and edit **config.json** file.
 Fill the configuration file with the necessary information, such as username, password and server.
 If this is all done, start the application and watch!

 # Legal